glenjamin/mocha-multi/README.md

 * BREAKING: new MochaMulti(...).options removed
 * BREAKING: Must run at least mocha@>=2.2.0
 * BREAKING: Must run at least node@>=6.0.0
+* Correctly set exit code when writing to files
 * Declare support for mocha@^4.0.0
 * Support running mocha without a run callback
 * Upgrade to ES2015+ via eslint-preset-airbnb-base (MochaMulti is an ES class)